Best Treadmills for Your Home Gym Check Them Out

 • Cold showers, ice baths, and other forms of cryotherapy (see the best cold plunge tubs)

-• Heat therapy, such as from saunas or infrared tools
+• Heat therapy, such as a good saunas or infrared tools

 • Hyperbaric oxygen chambers